projectsbyif/people-first/pages/recommendation-6-earn-trust-and-confidence.md

 The next government must acknowledge that the current regulatory environment is not fit for purpose and undertake an independent expert review that maps the current state of public-service regulation, identifies the gaps and inconsistencies, and gathers evidence from a wide range of stakeholders, including civil society organisations and people with lived experience of the outcomes of poor regulation.
 The outcomes of this review must inform the basis of regulatory reform.

-**2. Establish mechanisms for transparent and ongoing public engagement - the social infrastructure for trust**
+**2. Establish mechanisms for transparent and ongoing public engagement - the social infrastructure for trustworthiness**

 Rather than one-and-done citizen juries or participatory panels, regulatory standards must be informed by an understanding of the ongoing and emergent ways public service delivery shapes people’s lives.
 In particular, it is important to understand that the social impacts of technologies do not emerge in a uniform way but “slowly, then all at once”, often impacting individuals or particular communities in advance of appearing to be a more generalised harm.